cocos-creator/devops-workflows/README.md

 ### Settings

 Open `package.json` and check "workflows_settings" for default settings.
-If you need, place your settings in `custom_settings.js` to overwrite the default settings.
+If you need, place your settings in `settings.js` to overwrite the default settings.
+See `settings.js.sample` for details.

 ## Commands